Dimterion/Crypto-finder/README.md

-# Finder App
+# Crypto currencies finder application

+This an application to search for and get information about the crupto currencies

 WORK IN PROGRESS

-This a profile finder application